 The apostle Paul was inspired to explain that it is impossible for physical human beings to live on into the Kingdom of God: “Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption” (1 Corinthians 15:50).
 The Kingdom of God is spiritual, permanent, whereas human beings are temporary.
 We are subject to aging, disease and injury.
-Flesh and blood always perishes.
+Flesh and blood will always perish.

-The life span of a human being is limited.
-The life span of someone who inherits the Kingdom of God is unlimited.
+The lifespan of a human being is limited.
+The lifespan of someone who inherits the Kingdom of God is unlimited.

 Paul went on to explain: “For this corruptible [every human being] must put on incorruption, and this mortal [every human being] must put on immortality.
 So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: ‘Death is swallowed up in victory’” (1 Corinthians 15:53-54).
 Clearly, if this change does not take place, a human will perish or cease to exist.